hippocrat-dao/hippo-protocol/docs/docs/governance/submitting.md

 2. **Incorrect denomination** - You may have specified an amount in 'ahippo' or 'hp' instead of 'ahp', causing the transaction to fail.

-If you encounter a problem, try to troubleshoot it first, and then ask for help on the Hippo Protocol forum: [https://forum.cosmos.network](https://forum.cosmos.network).
+If you encounter a problem, try to troubleshoot it first, and then ask for help on the Hippo Protocol github.
 We can learn from failed attempts and use them to improve upon this guide.

 ### Depositing funds after a proposal has been submitted